JerryWuPortfolio/NEManalysis/README.md

 # ⚡ Australian Energy Market (NEM) Data Analytics Portfolio

+Project 1 is in the notebook NEM Volatility Analysis,ipynb, Project 2 is in the notebook NEM Duck Curve Analysis.ipynb.

 ## 📖 Background: The Australian Energy Transition

 The Australian National Electricity Market (NEM) is currently undergoing one of the fastest and most complex renewable energy transitions in the world.
 As traditional coal-fired baseload generation is phased out and residential rooftop solar adoption reaches record highs, grid operators (like AEMO) and energy retailers are facing unprecedented engineering and economic challenges.